 Obviously, children are more susceptible to this than adults.
-For added humour, replace "dog" with some other animal - probably one that no sane person would fix a leash to in the first place, like a bear
+For added humour, replace "dog" with some other animal - probably one that no sane person would fix a leash to in the first place, like a bear, or a Big Cat.

-If the animal is strong enough, the owner may end up being quite literally dragged along... or even fly helplessly behind it.
+If the animal is strong enough, or having capabilities that surpass its basic shapes (i.e. Robot Dog or Hellhound), the owner may end up being quite literally dragged along... or even flying helplessly behind it.